 Program areas at Cheekwood Botanical Garden and Museum of Art

 Restaurant, rentals & gift shop: the rentals program service area provides facilities to further open Cheekwood to the public through the hosting of events on the grounds.
-Weddings, receptions, corporate dinners, family outings and meetings were set amidst the sweeping gardens and historic buildings of Cheekwood's beautiful campus.
-Cheekwood is a premier nashville event destination.
-Cheekwood also offers cafe 29, the mansion gift shop, and Garden gift shop, which provide visitors an opportunity to enjoy delicious food and beverages and take away Garden and museum-inspired souvenirs of their day's experience.
+Cheekwood is a premier nashville event destination where weddings, receptions, corporate dinners, family outings and meetings are set amidst the expansive gardens and historic buildings of the beautiful campus.
+Cheekwood also offers cafe 29, the mansion gift shop, and Garden gift shop, which provide visitors an opportunity to enjoy food and beverages during their visit and take away Garden and museum-inspired souvenirs of their experience.